 In 1917, the U.S. Congress granted Puerto Ricans U.S. citizenship.
 Two decades later, President Franklin D. Roosevelt launched Operation Bootstrap, which provided agricultural development, public works and electricity to the island.
 Puerto Rico has been a U.S. commonwealth since 1952.
-There have been five nonbinding plebiscites on statehood, the most recent in 2012 and 2017, with the majority (though voter turnout was low) voting to become a state; however, Congress holds the power of making that decision.
+There have been five nonbinding plebiscites on statehood, the most recent in 2017 and 2020, with the majority voting to become a state; however, Congress holds the power of making that decision.

 Proponents of statehood are continuing efforts in Washington, D.C., for a congressionally mandated referendum on the island's political status.
 Islanders enjoy U.S. citizenship and pay no federal income taxes, but they cannot vote in presidential elections and do not receive the same aid and opportunities found in the States.